piperfw/klgroups/README.md

 Guides to submission and publication in journals
 - how_to_publish.pdf - overview of publishing a paper
-- prl_arxiv.pdf - workflow to create a PRL (or APS) submission with Supplementary Material, plus arXiv submission
+- prl_arxiv.pdf - workflow to create a PRL (or APS) submission with Supplementary Material (SM), plus an arXiv submission
 - helper_scripts/ - scripts used in PRL+SM/arXiv workflow